 Lake Manyara National Park offers breathtaking views and a diverse array of animals, including lions that climb trees and massive herds of elephants.
-The lake is a great place to go on safari since it has a lot of different habitats, including forests, open plains, and hundreds of bird species along the shimmering Rift Valley Lake.
+The lake is a great place to go on a Tanzania Safari since it has a lot of different habitats, including forests, open plains, and hundreds of bird species along the shimmering Rift Valley Lake.

 Area